njfio/fluentcli_web_services/readme.md

 * **Cross-platform compatibility:** Access the platform through a desktop application (built with Tauri) or a web application.
 * **Chat system:** Integrated chat functionality for user communication and AI assistance.
 * **Multiple LLM providers:** Support for various Language Model providers, including GPT, Claude, Gemini, and more.
+* **Image generation:** Built-in support for AI image generation through multiple providers.
+* **Attachment handling:** Robust system for managing and serving generated images and other attachments.

 ## Architecture